guokr/hebo/README.md

                      (process ?line :> ?result))))

 ```
-above codes demostrate the skeleton frame of task. your business related code should be placed in :query entry
+above codes demonstrate the skeleton frame of task. your business related code should be placed in :query entry